-Oriental bittersweet is widespread throughout the campground and was not managed.
+Oriental bittersweet is widespread throughout the campground and the entrance of the campground was managed.

-Purple loosestrife was mapped along the campground entrance road, as well as in sites 99 and 101 (Figure 17).
-Plants were largely left unmanaged due to biocontrol presence, and some areas requiring a canoe or kayak were not accessed this year.
+Purple loosestrife was mapped along the campground entrance road, as well as in sites 99 and 101 (Figure 19) in 2022 but were not observed this year in 2023.
+Plants were largely left unmanaged due to biocontrol presence in 2022, and some areas requiring a canoe or kayak were not accessed this year.